FAQs

 I have already secured social investment, am I still eligible for this fund?

-If you require further investment to grow AND will be able to service additional repayments, but cannot access this from other social investment providers, then you may be eligible.
-You should attend a webinar to learn more and, if appropriate, submit an expression of interest.
+If you require further investment to grow AND can show that you will be able to service additional repayments but cannot access this from other social investment providers, then you may be eligible.
+You may need consent from your existing investors to raise further financing – check your terms and conditions.

 What is revenue-based investment?